-Sometimes your Wear OS watch needs to be rebooted or reset, here's how
+How to reboot or factory reset a Wear OS watch

 - Once your Wear OS watch has finished the factory reset process, you'll go through pairing to the Wear OS app on your phone.

 Much like when you have to factory reset your Android phone, a factory reset on your Wear OS watch can be a little annoying due to the necessity of reinstalling your apps.
-Thankfully, the process is the same whether you are using something like the top-end TicWatch Pro 3 or the less expensive Fossil Gen 5E.
+Thankfully, the process is the same whether you use the top-end TicWatch Pro 3 Ultra or the less expensive Fossil Gen 5E.